s5dev/s5dev.github.io/_posts/2024-09-10-codeql-eindhoven-quantifier-notation.md

 select sum(CompilationUnit cu | cu.getPackage()=p | cu.getNumberOfLines())
 ```

 `sum(CompilationUnit cu | cu.getPackage()=p | cu.getNumberOfLines())` where `cu` is quantifier (for all) variable and in the next step gets filtered by package name and finally get the number of lines as Integer which gets added to the sum.
-This notiation gets executed for each compilation unit and compared with package name (global variable) before adding to the sum.
+This notation gets executed for each compilation unit and compared with package name (global variable) before adding to the sum.

 I really like the above query has basically filtered the package name first before generating the sum thus reducing the number of times the `cu.getPackage()=p` gets compared thus reducing the search space.